prakash-js/windows-forensic-artifact-collector/README.md

 ---

 ## Configuration

 Some framework settings can be customized through the configuration file:

 `dbs/config_file.py`

-This file allows investigators to define whitelisted IP addresses and directories for file analysis.
+This file allows investigators to define whitelisted IP addresses and which directories for file analysis.
 ---

 ### Firewall Log Whitelisting